wix-playground/stylable-components/specs/toggle/Spec.md

 1. Put here the example of component with icons for On / Off states

+    ```.root::switch {
-    .root::switch {.root::switch {
+    .root::switch {
     	background-image: url('unckecked-icon.svg');
     }
     .root:checked::switch {
         background-image: url('ckecked-icon.svg');
     }
-    background-image: url('unckecked-icon.svg');
+    ```

-Put here the example of component with No icons
+2. Put here the example of component with No icons

-1. Put here the example of component with custom style
+3. Put here the example of component with custom style

 Examples will be here once component is done.